Extended eigenvarieties for overconvergent cohomology: Introduction

 It is interesting to consider how the Halo conjecture might generalize beyond the case of $\GL_2/\Q$.
 For general $\mbf{G}$ we raise the following questions: \begin{question} Does every irreducible component of the extended eigenvariety $\ms{X}_{\mbf{G}}$ contain a point in the locus $p=0$? \end{question}\begin{question} Are there irreducible components of $\ms{X}_{\mbf{G}}$ contained in the locus $p = 0$? \end{question} In the case of $\mbf{G} = \GL_2/\Q$ it is a consequence of the Halo conjecture that every irreducible component contains a characteristic $p$ point.
 Similary, when $\mbf{G}$ is an inner form of $\GL_2/\Q$ associated to a definite quaternion algebra over $\Q$, it is a consequence of the results of \cite{lwx} that every irreducible component contains a characteristic $p$ point (see Theorem \ref{lwxboundary}).
 In general, we regard an affirmative answer to the first question as a very weak version of the Halo conjecture.

 If a component has a characteristic $p$ point, it becomes possible to study characteristic $0$ points in the component (if they exist) by passing to the characteristic $p$ point, or to points approximating the characteristic $p$ point.
-One argument in this spirit appears in \cite{px}.
 In the case of $\GL_2/\Q$ (or its inner forms), components which have a characteristic $p$ point have a Zariski dense set of points corresponding to (twists of) classical modular forms of weight $2$.
+One argument in this spirit appears in \cite{px}, which has been used by the authors in combination with the methods of \cite{lwx} to establish new cases of the parity conjecture for the Bloch--Kato Selmer groups associated to Hilbert modular forms.
+We essentially do this by showing that there is a classical parallel weight $2$ point on every irreducible component of an eigenvariety for a definite quaternion algebra over a totally real field in which $p$ splits completely.
+See \cite{jn3} for more details.